rmcmanus-nf/a15/README.md

 ### Step Three - Upload A Program

 Once you have selected the NextFlex A15 Board, you are ready to upload a program.
+Connect the USB for the Arduino you are using as a programmer (in this example and Arduino UNO is used) to the USB port of the computer on which you are running the IDE.
 If you are using an Arduino to program via the ISP, you will need to specify the port of the connected Arduino, and the programmer as *Arduino as ISP*, as shown here:

 ![arduino upload](./img/arduino_isp_setup4.png)

+Connect the USB for the Arduino you are using as a programmer (in this example and Arduino UNO is used) to the USB port of the computer on which you are running the IDE.

 Create a new Sketch, paste the following code in Arduino: